-Version 3.0 has been available for 3 years.
-During that time, I've become aware of a number of mistakes & typos that I'd like to correct.
-Plus, new content is planned, specifically topics surrounding Green/Stokes' Theorems.
-When version 4.0 comes out, I truly hope it is stable for quite a while.
+Version 3.0 was available for about 4 years.
+I hope Version 4.0 lasts at least that long.
 The new version will not change all the exercises to similar, yet different, problems.
 It will just fix mistakes and add content.

 I may need to "fork" the text at some time to include material some really want and other really don't.
 I'll do that very infrequently and cautiously.